dylanjw/pyparams/README.md

 - If allowed_values or allowed_range is defined then each element of the list needs to pass this validation test.

+A note about dicts:

+- Dicts have string keys and can have string or list values.
+- Currently, no allowed keys, values or ranges are suppored for dicts.
+The calling program needs to validate those values for now.
+- Dicts are specified as a string starting with '{' and ending with '}'.
+- Name value pairs are defined with two strings, separated by ':'.
+- Multiple name value pairs are separated by ';'.
+- Values can be string-lists (each element in those lists, separated by ',').
+- Example:
+        { foo:123; bar:aa , bb, cc  ;  baz : This is a test   }
+  This results in:
+        { 'foo' : "123",
+          'bar' : [ "aa", "bb", "cc" ],
+          'baz' : "This is a test" }
+- In config files, dictionary definitions can stretch over multiple lines, as long as each line (except the last one) ends with a ';'.
+Example:

+        MY_DICT     { foo : 123 ;
+                      bar : aa, bb, cc;
+                      baz : This is a test ; # Trailing ; ignored in this case }

 ## Sample program
 ```